chocabloc/refinement/README.md

 To run on your own data, include `fgfunction.h`, put your data in a `FGData` structure, create a `FGFunction` object, and call `runBFGS()` on that.
-The dependencies `LBFGSpp`, `fgdata.h`, and `objgradfun.h` should be present in the same directory, and `Eigen` should be in the include path.
+The dependencies `LBFGSpp`, `fgdata.h`, and `objgradfun.h` should be present in the same directory, and `Eigen` should be in your include path.

 Example usage:
 ```c++